reysmerwvr/laravel-spanish-docs/pagination.md

 Si deseas agregar un "fragmento con el símbolo numeral" a las URLs del paginador, puedes usar el método `fragment`.
 Por ejemplo, para agregar `#foo` al final de cada enlace de paginación, haz la siguiente ejecución del método `fragment`:

     {{ $users->fragment('foo')->links() }}

-#### Ajustando la ventana de enlace de paginación

-You may control how many additional links are displayed on each side of the paginator's URL "window".
-By default, three links are displayed on each side of the primary paginator links.
-However, you may control this number using the `onEachSide` method:

-    {{ $users->onEachSide(5)->links() }}

 <a name="converting-results-to-json"></a>
 ### Convirtiendo Resultados a JSON